AlejandraMejiaP/AlejandraMejiaP/README.md

 ### Hi, I'm Alejandra 👋

-- 🌱 I’m currently learning programming in Adalab 💻 .
+- 🌱 I’m currently working as frontend developer in Openbank 💻 .
 - 💬 Ask me about  HTML5, CSS3, Sass, JavaScript, React.
 - 📫 Where you can find me: 👩🏽‍💻  Twitter: @Alejandraemepe
 - 🔶 Pronouns: she/her.